-Call (888) 554-2030 to speak with a skilled Florida wrongful death lawyer.
-We’ve obtained over $1 billion on behalf of our clients.
+Call (888) 554-2030 to speak with a skilled wrongful death lawyer.
+We’ve obtained over $2 billion on behalf of our clients.

 Am I Eligible for Compensation for My Wrongful Death Case?

 Although no amount of money can ever hope to make up for the loss of a loved one, compensation and justice can help a family or individual regain financial stability and peace of mind.
+Punitive damages are meant to hold the wrongdoer accountable and are above and beyond the typical compensation for a victim.
 Depending on your case, you may be eligible to receive compensation for some or all of the damages listed.

-In a wrongful death case, damages can often include the following:
+In a wrongful death case, types of damages can often include the following: